Violent crime cutting initiative kicks off

 Some community leaders hope the collaboration gives police officers more training to better connect with civilians.

-“When you bring in ATF and the police, sheriff, DA, when you bring in all these agencies and the entire community, I believe we’re making a good step forward,” said Pastor Roosevelt Deshazer of the Progressive Missionary Baptist Church.
+“When you bring in ATF and the police, sheriff, DA, when you bring in all these agencies and the entire community, I believe we’re making a good step forward,” said Pastor Roosevelt Deshazer, Progressive Missionary Baptist Church.

 Chief Ramsay says while the PSP is largely collaborative, he hopes to bring some ideas to fruition fast.